 Related: another time we lucked into a campsite, this time at Badlands National Park

 After setting up the basics we had to go back to Twentynine Palms to get some firewood, so we decided to explore the park on our way out.
-We took one of the back-country roads and passed open valleys of Joshua trees popping up like so many Whack-A-Moles.
+We took one of the back-country roads to the main entrance and passed open valleys of Joshua trees popping up like so many Whack-A-Moles.

-It was surreal, otherworldly, alien, basically any cliché you can imagine when attempting to describe a landscape that’s like nothing you’ve ever seen.
-We drove to the scenic overlook at Keys View and looked out at the Salton Sea from the opposite side of where we’d been the week before.
+It was surreal, otherworldly, alien, a wonderland of rocks, basically any cliché you can imagine when attempting to describe a landscape that’s like nothing you’ve ever seen.
+We drove to the scenic overlook at Keys View and looked out at the Salton Sea in the Coachella Valley.

 By the time we returned to the campsite the sun was setting.
 We didn’t even have time to get out the lanterns before the moon rose, and it was so bright we had no need or desire for artificial light.